U.S. Space Force Detachment Activates in Italy

 |0

-This work, U.S. Space Force Detachment Activates in Italy [Image 4 of 4], by PO3 Max Rector, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Space Force Detachment Activates in Italy, by PO2 Kelsey Culbertson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT